bluewitch/AvadoWerks/README.md

 [Thing 0](https://ava.do/avado-i7)
 All notes on running a Avado Node i7 device.
 Setup and links to videos.
 The Avado is the metal and not an other could 3rd party, This is run on Starlink as the internet service provider (ISP).
+ The idea is to run blockchain nodes Substrate (Kusama/Polkadot), Cardano ADA,

 ## Explain Crypto Staking Like I'm 5